 Chronic symptoms of dandruff are characterized by white flakes of skin on the scalp that can be irritational and embarrassing for us.
 Historically, the severity and tense scalp condition can be restrained by nettle hair masks and effective hot oil treatment.

-Nettle herbs have many antifungal, anti-bacterial, astringent, and anti-inflammatory properties that deeply cleanse irritants and remove flakes.
+Nettle herbs have antifungal, anti-bacterial, astringent, and anti-inflammatory properties that deeply cleanse irritants and remove flakes.
 These skin conditioning properties can alleviate scalp issues like eczema and seborrheic dermatitis.

 What’s more, the natural antihistamines and antimicrobial properties in nettle kill or slow down the production of bacteria and fungi that causes dandruff.
 The activity of histamines is blocked by antihistamines that can help relieve atopic itching and irrational scalp.